Mrudhulraj/Django-RestFramework/app/README.md

-# API VIEW is just a mthod of Viewing the rest framework in terms of forms
+# API VIEW decorator is a method of Viewing the rest framework in terms of forms